 To make the thumbprints is a breeze.
 Dough is so simple and comes together in minutes.
 I grind almonds in a food processor to make almond flour.
 You can use store bought almond meal.
 Honey or maple syrup would be fine instead of agave.
 Any kind of milk works.
 Seriously, what’s not to like?!

 Then you just make a well with your thumb.
-And then you pour as much as you want of that awesome healthy Cranberry Jam in there.
+And then you pour as much as you want of that awesome healthy Chia Jam Recipe in there.
 And theeeeen, you get to eat the leftover jam.